spataphore1337/faststream/docs/docs/en/getting-started/subscription/test.md

     ```

 !!! note
-    The Handler mock has a not-serialized **JSON** message body.
-This way you can validate the incoming message view, not python arguments.
+    The *handle* mock has a raw **JSON** message body.
+This way you can validate the incoming message itself and not a parsed python arguments.

     Thus our example checks not `#!python mock.assert_called_with(name="John", user_id=1)`, but `#!python mock.assert_called_with({ "name": "John", "user_id": 1 })`.

-You should be careful with this feature: all mock objects will be cleared when the context manager exits.
+Scoping rule: all handles' mock objects will be cleared when the context manager exits.

 === "AIOKafka"
     ```python linenums="1" hl_lines="6 8"